 There is certainly a gap between Microsoft NTFS drives and Mac operating system.
 If you want to make your external drive compatible with both Windows and macOS, it is better to reformat the external drives for Mac and Windows with FAT or exFAT format.

-On the other hand, if you are going to move to macOS permanently and use the external drive on a Mac running macOS Mojave or macOS High Sierra, it is a good idea to convert NTFS to APFS since APFS is the primary file system in them now.
+On the other hand, if you are going to move to macOS permanently and use the external drive on a Mac running macOS Catalina, Mojave or High Sierra, it is a good idea to convert NTFS to APFS since APFS is the primary file system in them now.
 Does converting to APFS delete data?
 Converting file system formatted on a drive might delete data.
 Therefore, you need to handle the process with care and back up your NTFS drive, or it might cause data loss.
 Check the section below to know how to convert NTFS to APFS without losing data.

 Convert NTFS to APFS with the help of an NTFS-HFS converter